MikroElektronika/mikrosdk_click_v2/clicks/joystick3/README.md

 uint8_t joystick3_get_position ( uint16_t raw_x, uint16_t raw_y );
 ```

-## Example Description

-> This example demonstrates the use of the joystick 3 Click board by reading
-and displaying the raw ADC for X and Y axis, as well as the joystick angle and position
-calculated from those ADC readings.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */